Identical Twins or Fraternal Twins

 Performing the Twin Zygosity DNA Test

 We perform the testing by using 24 specific DNA markers to examine and compare each sibling’s DNA.
 Identical twins will match on all 24 markers.
 If 23 or fewer markers match, then they would be excluded as being identical twins.
-In the event that the mother is unsure whether the two children are from the same father (which can happen, even if they were born together), we can perform a sibling DNA test in conjunction with the Zygosity DNA test.
+There are times the mother may be unsure whether the two children are from the same father.
+This can happen, even if the siblings were born together.
+Should this occur, we can perform a sibling DNA test (if requested) in conjunction with the Zygosity DNA test.
 This would only be done if the test proves that they are not identical twins.

 Sometimes it is not possible to obtain a buccal sample from a person.
 In these circumstances we are able to test alternative, or non-standard, DNA sample.
 To learn more about using non-standard items for DNA testing, please click HERE.